 Introduction

 Positive sexuality, is defined as an approach to sexuality that views sexuality as a normal, vital, and a positive aspect of human life encompassing sexual expression, which is used to convey one’s attraction toward another individual (Carl et al. 2008, Sexual Health Institute 2010).
 Positive sexuality enables a young person to cope in a sexually-exploitative society and also initiate honest dialogue about his or her sexuality, thus taking more seriously the role of dominant cultural ideologies regarding heterosexuality (Brick 1991, Deaux 1988, Morris 1995, Tolman 2006).
-This paper explores youth’s motivations for engaging in sex.
-There is quite a fair amount of research on youth’s sexuality in institutions of higher learning in the global North (Kuperberg and Padgett 2015b, a).

 Much is known about South Africa’s heterosexual youths’ relationships and expressions, such as women’s passivity and male dominance, sex/money exchange and age disparate relationships, and challenges with negotiating safer sex (Heijden and Swartz 2014, Nduna and Jama 2001).
 Research from Thailand reports that young people, aged 13 to 14 cite varied reasons for having sex such as being alone with the boyfriend/girlfriend, using alcohol, curiosity, pornographic media, physical stimulation and hearing about sex from others (Fongkaew et al. 2012).
 There is no mention of the sexual orientation of the respondents in these studies and the assumption is heterosexuality.
 Youth who identify as lesbian, gay, and/or bisexual may face different sexual socialisation from their heterosexual counterparts (Kuperberg and Padgett 2015b, a).
 Alcohol is mentioned in studies of gay and bisexual men’s sexual activity from the United States of America (Newcomb, Clerkin, and Mustanski 2011)and South Africa(Lane et al. 2008) .
 The first author conducted Stepping Stones participatory workshops in the Pacific Islands in 2007.
 Here a mixed group of heterosexual and homosexual participants reported substance abuse, gang activities, peer influence, money, dating an older partner, inexperience with men’s tricks, love, lack of will power, being forced, fulfilling family and community expectations that one will have sex as reasons for having sex (Nduna and Oron 2006).
-There is less understanding of South African LGBTI youth and their circumstances and motivations for engaging in sexual intercourse, hence this research, which explore motivations for engaging in sex for lesbian, gay and bisexual young people.
+There is quite a fair amount of research on youth’s sexuality in institutions of higher learning in the global North (Kuperberg and Padgett 2015b, a).
+There is less understanding of South African LGBTI youth and their circumstances and motivations for engaging in sexual intercourse, hence this research.
+This article explores lesbian, gay and bisexual youth’s motivations for engaging in sex from the South African context.